atrisha/atrisha.github.io/_pages/about.md

 Hi, I am a postdoctoral fellow at the [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca ) at the University of Toronto in [Prof. Gillian Hadfield](https://vectorinstitute.ai/team/gillian-hadfield/)'s group.

 My research focuses on multi-agent systems, game theory, and the computational tools required to ensure safety and fairness of AI applications, both at the level of a specific application as well as society.
 I am interested in studying conflicts that may arise as AI integrates further into human societies, and believe in taking a multi-disciplinary approach to resolving that problem.
-During my PhD I focused on one such domain: autonomous vehicles and their interaction with human drivers.

 Through my research, I am interested in answering